 Austin is probably one of the most pet-friendly cities you can visit.
 Many hotels allow pets, you won’t struggle to find a restaurant with a patio, and several of the city’s main attractions involve walking, making it the perfect place to bring your dog!
 And if you want to be extra nice to your canine companion, here are 30 dog treat recipes, just because.

 Now essentially the city’s motto, this phrase was actually coined by the Austin Independent Business Alliance.
-It’s meant to promote the support of local businesses and is largely responsible for the funky, eclectic vibe of the city.
-Undeniably weird.
+It’s meant to promote the support of local businesses such as food trucks and is largely responsible for the funky, eclectic vibe of the city.

 One of Austin’s biggest attractions are the Congress Bridge bats, and the prime time to catch a glimpse of them is between late March and early fall.
 That said, if you’re not accustomed to Texas heat, I’d recommend visiting during the beginning or end of that window.
 In both the spring and fall, Austin can be pretty nice, but summers can be overwhelming for those unused to hot weather.
 This is especially true if you plan to visit some of Austin's many outdoor attractions.